Presentations for Globular Operads: The globular operads for weak unbiased higher categories

 \begin{definition} A \textit{strict $n$-functor} of weak unbiased $n$-categories is a morphism of algebras for $\bs{I_n}$. \end{definition}

 \begin{notation} We denote by $\mathbf{WkU}\ n \mhyphen \mathbf{Cat}_{str}$ the category of algebras for $\bs{I_n}$. \end{notation}

 To understand these definitions it is instructive to unpack them for low values of $n$.
 The first two cases, $n=0$ and $n=1$, are straightforward.
 The $0$-globular operad $\bs{I_0}$ consists of a single 0-cell, the identity $\text{id}_0$, so $\bs{I_0}$ is isomorphic to $\bs{T_0}$.
-The monad induced on $\mathbf{GSet_0}$ by $\bs{I_0}$ is isomorphic to the identity monad and an algebra for $\bs{I_0}$ is just a 0-globular set or equivalently, a set.
+The monad induced on $\mathbf{GSet_0}$ by $\bs{I_0}$ is isomorphic to the identity monad, and so an algebra for $\bs{I_0}$ is just a 0-globular set, or equivalently, a set.
 Similarly, the $1$-globular operad $\bs{I_1}$ is isomorphic to $\bs{T_1}$, so the monad induced on $\mathbf{GSet_1}$ by $\bs{I_1}$ is isomorphic to the free category monad $(-)^*$, and an algebra for $\bs{I_1}$ is just an ordinary category.
 The lowest dimensional non-trivial case is the 2-globular operad $\bs{I_2}$ for weak unbiased 2-categories, or unbiased bicatgeories.
-This example should be compared to the 2-globular operad for strict 2-categories; Example \ref{example of a contractible presentation}.

 \begin{example} The 2-globular operad $\bs{I_2}$ for unbiased bicategories is the \textit{contractible} 2-globular operad with

 \begin{list}{•}{}

 \item a single 0-cell, the identity $\text{id}_0$; and